Gongamax/FMDB/docs/Wiki-Report.md

 When all the plug-in's are correctly installed, in order to run the web application just needs to run the program, on the server file using the following command : "nodemon .\Parte_1\code\cmdb-server.mjs" and it should pop up a link on the command prompt with the following link: http://localhost:1010/home, now the web site is running.

-For the sake of using all the features of the website, the user should decide if wants to use a local memory or elastic search data base, only chosing one in the cmdb-server module, to make this choice the user needs to change the import, only having one of these two:
+For the sake of using all the features of the website, the user should decide if wants to use a local memory or elastic search database, only chosing one in the cmdb-server module, to make this choice the user needs to change the import, only having one of these two:

  -import * as cmdbData from './data/cmdb-data-mem.mjs'

  -import * as cmdbData from './data/cmdb-data-elastic.mjs'

-If its going to run using elastic search, the data base of the elastic search should be running before running the application.
+If its going to run using elastic search, the database of the elastic search should be running before running the application.
 You can get the elastic search db in the oficial website and running the bat file.

 After all this steps the web site should be running perfectly, enjoy!